theMcSam/brCTF-writeups/cockpit/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 ```

-In the second stage of out recon we checkout the application running on port `80` from our browser. <br>
+In the second stage of our recon we checkout the application running on port `80` from our browser. <br>
 We are greeted with a homepage.... interesting!
 ![Cockpit Homepage](https://github.com/theMcSam/brCTF-writeups/blob/main/cockpit/images/homepage.png "a title")